Full-Time Licensed Therapist Positions Available at

 - Two letters of recommendation.

-- Undergraduate and graduate transcripts (unofficial version is acceptable)
+- Undergraduate and graduate transcripts (unofficial versions are acceptable).

 PDBTI offers a wide array of DBT services for adults, young adults, and teens.
 Programs include: DBT for Eating Disorders, DBT Medication Management, DBT for Substance Abusers, DBT for Adolescents, and DBT/Prolonged Exposure (PE) for Stage 1 individuals with PTSD and BPD, along other trauma recovery services.
 Other services include: a skills-only program for individuals starting services, a DBT Family & Friends Orientation Workshop, and an Intensive Outpatient Program for individuals with co-occurring personality disorders and eating disorders.

-We are actively recruiting three psychologist residents to join our team in Fall 2019.
+We are actively recruiting psychologist residents to join our team.
 The ideal resident is passionate about learning/doing DBT and CBT, is committed to the delivery of evidence-based practices, and loves being part of a tight-knit clinic.
 Residents automatically transfer to a clinical staff position after completing the year-long residency program and obtaining licensure in Oregon.
 All new hires, including post-docs, are expected to remain at PDBTI for three years post-licensure.
 An important part of our history and future, psychologist residents have typically advanced to management and training positions.

 Supervision is provided by licensed psychologists with advanced training in DBT who have been directly supervised by Dr. Dimeff; supervision also includes audio review of therapy sessions.
 In-house trainings are provided by Dr. Dimeff, Dr. White, and other DBT/CBT/suicide experts on a routine basis.
 To ensure rich clinical experience, post-doctoral fellows are assigned patients across programs and with a range of severe and complex behavioral problems.
 Post-doctoral fellows also participate in a range of external training opportunities provided by PDBTI and other DBT and CBT experts.
 This is a full time, four-days per week clinical position with full medical/dental and retirement benefits.

 Compensation is based on a split-fee for billed services model.
-The average annual wages earned by post- doctoral fellows in the initial year ranges from $45K to $75K.
-Application materials include:
+The average annual wages earned by post-doctoral fellows in the initial year ranges from $45K to $75K.

 1. Cover letter outlining DBT training and clinical experience, career interests, areas of cultural competence, and goals for the next three years.